Please accept analytic cookies to view this content.

-As a shared ownership owner, you are a leaseholder - not a tenant - and therefore have certain responsibilities and restrictions.
+As a Shared Owner, you are a leaseholder - not a tenant - and therefore have certain responsibilities and restrictions, which are outlined in your lease.
 Your lease agreement is with Metropolitan Thames Valley Housing, one of the largest housing associations in the UK.

-Some properties have restrictions on pets, so if this is important to you, please check with us before you buy.
+Some properties have restrictions on pets, so if this is important to you, check before you buy.

 Your lease does not allow you to run a business from your home that will impact your neighbours or the building itself.
 For example, running a pet day care centre or car garage is not permitted, whereas computer-based work such as a designer or copywriter is allowed.